Skip Navigation

 If the notification requirements set out in the regulations are met, ECCC notifies the authorities in the destination country.
 If any authority (including those in any transit countries) objects to the proposed shipment, the shipment cannot proceed until the objection is lifted.
 A permit may be granted following a review of the notice and approval from the authorities in the destination country.

-The Cross-Border Movement Regulations govern the export of PCB waste by Canadian owners to the U.S. for treatment and destruction (excluding landfilling) when these wastes are in concentrations equal to or greater than 50 mg per kilogram.
+The Cross-Border Movement Regulations govern the import and export of hazardous waste or hazardous recyclable materials by Canadian owners to the U.S. for treatment and destruction (excluding landfilling).
+If wastes contain PCB in concentrations equal to or greater than 50 mg per kilogram they “must be destroyed or irreversibly transformed.”
 The regulations require that advance notice of proposed PCB export shipments be given to ECCC.
-If the PCB waste shipment complies with the regulations, and authorities in any countries or provinces through which the waste will transit do not object to the shipment, a permit is sent from ECCC to the applicant authorizing the shipment to proceed.
+If the PCB waste shipment complies with the regulations, and authorities in all countries or provinces through which the waste will transit do not object to the shipment, a permit is sent from ECCC to the applicant authorizing the shipment to proceed.

-The Cross-Border Movement Regulations require the completion of waste manifests prior to the movement of hazardous waste and hazardous recyclable material between provinces and territories within Canada.
+The Cross-Border Movement Regulations require the completion of movement documents prior to the movement of hazardous waste and hazardous recyclable material between provinces and territories within Canada.

 5.2 - Provincial Waste Management Regulation

-Each of the provinces has a waste approvals regime.
+Each of the provinces have a waste approvals regime.

 5.2.1 - Alberta